Flow-Based-Cartograms/go_cart/README.md

 #### macOS
 You must have `Xcode Command Line Tools` and the `brew` package manager <a href="https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/" title="How to install Xcode CLT & brew?" target="\_blank">installed</a> (and updated) on your computer.

-#### Ubuntu/Debian Linux
+#### Ubuntu/Debian Linux & Windows 10

 No additional dependencies.
 Your default `apt-get` package manager should work fine.

-#### Windows
-1. Install <a href="https://cygwin.com/install.html">cygwin</a> including the base and devel categories along with fftw3 and fftw3-devel.
-2. Download the source code for <a href="https://github.com/DaveGamble/cJSON"> cJSON </a> and follow the instructons to compile and link with pkg-config using the cygwin directory structure:
-    ```
-    mkdir build
-    cd build
-    cmake .. -DCMAKE_INSTALL_PREFIX=/
-    make
-    make install
-    ```
-3. You may need to convert newline characters in the go-cart main directory:
-    ```
-    dos2unix autogen.sh
-    dos2unix autobuild.sh
-    ```
-4. Run autogen:
-    ```
-   ./autogen.sh
-    ```
+### Building (Window 10)

+1. Enable Linux on your machine and install Ubuntu following <a href='https://itsfoss.com/install-bash-on-windows/'>these instructions</a>.
-5. Follow the build instructions below for macOS & Linux
+2. Follow instructions below for building on Linux

 ### Building (macOS & Linux)

 1. Open a terminal, clone the repository, and navigate to its root directory.